This post may contain affiliate links, which help keep this content free. (Full disclosure)

 That’s easy enough to swap with powdered erythritol for a keto chia pudding!
 Be sure to use powdered, so that the end result is smooth and not grainy.

 If you are following a strict paleo diet and prefer not to use erythritol, stevia or monk fruit are great options that are both paleo and sugar-free.
+(You can learn more about different alternatives to sugar here.)
 Check the sweetener conversion calculator to find the amount you need.

 Why Make Chia Seed Pudding With Collagen Protein Powder?